menu

 Demographics

-The education level of Hanna - Medicine Bow citizens is a little higher than the average for US cities and towns: 22.66% of adults in Hanna - Medicine Bow have at least a bachelor's degree.
+In terms of college education, Hanna - Medicine Bow is nearly on par with the US average for all cities of 21.84%: 20.33% of adults 25 and older in Hanna - Medicine Bow have a bachelor's degree or advanced degree.

 The most common language spoken in Hanna - Medicine Bow is English.
 Other important languages spoken here include Polish and Italian.